Man arrested for cyberstalking after sending troubling messages to victim

 According to the affidavit, the victim said the messages continued with nothing out of the ordinary until the two attended an event for a club they were both members of at a local restaurant.

-An affidavit said the messages sent by Eustice included asking the victim if they could keep their relationship strictly physical, attempting to bribe the victim into letting him find her an internship or job and threatening to "blacklist" her and civilly use her.
+An affidavit said the messages sent included asking the victim if they could keep their relationship strictly physical, attempting to bribe the victim into letting him find her an internship or job and threatening to "blacklist" her and civilly use her.